 In Column 6, methods of data collection are indicated, which seem adequate to assess the related indicators and evaluation criteria.
-In column 7, it is differentiated between what is proposed (\square -symbol), and what could be additional methods to be applied (\blacksquare -symbol), e.g. in case more in-depth insights are desired or resources are available.
+In column 7, it is differentiated between what is proposed (☑-symbol), and what could be additional methods to be applied (☑-symbol), e.g. in case more in-depth insights are desired or resources are available.
 Based on the condition that M&E needs to take place as resource-efficient as possible, surveys, documentary analysis and interviews have been selected from the variety of possible data collection options (see Appendix B).

-Surveys are conducted to evaluate Living Lab sessions, enabling participants to express their satisfaction regarding the quality of the event, the content, the progress of the Living Lab and its outcomes.
-Based on templates provided in deliverable D3.3, survey materials for the M&E activities have been developed and adapted to the local context in an iterative way.
-These surveys serve to assess individual Living Lab events from both the stakeholders' (Appendix D, G) as well as from the facilitator's (Appendix E) perspective.
-The evaluation of a Living Lab session from stakeholders' perspective (Appendix D) and the facilitator's perspective (Appendix E) should be conducted after each longer Living Lab meeting or workshop, while interviews related to more overall aspects or capturing stakeholder knowledge (Appendix G) can be conducted less frequently, e.g. at certain points of time (early stage, halfway and at the end of the Living Lab process).
+Surveys, in-depth interviews as well as short snapshot interviews and text analyses are conducted to evaluate the different type of Living Lab sessions with a variety of formats, which captures participant satisfaction regarding NBS awareness, perception and their changes throughout the Living Lab processes.
+They assess satisfaction with the events, their content, the progress of the Living Lab processes and their outcomes.
+Survey materials for the M&E activities have been developed, evolved and adapted to the local context in an iterative way.
+The materials serve to assess larger events from both the stakeholders' (Appendix D) as well as from the facilitator's (Appendix E) perspective.
+The evaluation of a Living Lab session from stakeholders' perspectives (Appendix D)